Wilson, Pennsylvania

-Wilson is a borough in Northampton County, Pennsylvania.
+Wilson is a borough in Northampton County, Pennsylvania, United States.
 The population was 8,259 at the 2020 census.
-Wilson is located adjacent to the city of Easton and is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Wilson is located adjacent to the city of Easton and is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 There is more than one Wilson in Pennsylvania.
-This borough is in the far east of Pennsylvania, in Northampton County; the two others are located near Clairton, south of Pittsburgh in Allegheny County, and in Clarion County.
+This borough is in the far east of Pennsylvania, in Northampton County; there is a neighborhood named Wilson in Clairton, south of Pittsburgh in Allegheny County, and another in Clarion County.
 Wilson is located at 40°41′5″N 75°14′23″W (40.684648, -75.239626).
 According to the U.S. Census Bureau, the borough has a total area of 1.2 sqmi, of which 1.2 sqmi is land and 0.80% is water.

 History

 Wilson Borough is named after former U.S. President Woodrow Wilson.
 First formed as a township on February 10, 1913 during the first half of 1920, a number of property owners solicited the courts to change the form of government from a township to that of a borough.